Computer Siksha

 <meta>

 Correct Answer: C — <body> The <body> tag contains all the visible content of an HTML page — text, images, links, tables, and headings.
 Whatever you write inside <body> appears in the browser window.
 In contrast, the <head> section holds metadata that the browser does not directly display to the user.
-Therefore, always place your visible content inside <body> and your document settings inside <head>.
+Therefore, always place your visible content inside <body>.

 HTML Basics